davidverweij/phone-grown/instructable.md

 1. Choose the _Add row to spreadsheet_ action and fill in the details.
 These details need to be very accurate:
     1. **_Spreadsheet name_** should be identical to the name of your copy of the Google Sheet we made earlier.
 You can find (and, if you want, change) this name on the very top left of your Google Sheet. _If you haven't changed it yet, it will be something like 'Copy of Phone Grown'_.
     1. Remove everything in the **_Formatted row_**, and replace it with something more readable, such as _'temperature'_.
 Write this name down somewhere, we will need it later.
     1. Remove everything in the **_Drive folder path_**.
-If you have not 'moved' your Google Sheet within Google Drive, you can leave this empty. _If you did move the Google Sheet, it might be easier to move it back to 'top level' folder 'My Drive' and follow along._
+If you have not 'moved' your Google Sheet within Google Drive, you can leave this empty. _If you did move the Google Sheet, it might be easier to move it back to 'top-level' folder 'My Drive' and follow along._
 1. Press _Create Action_ to save this.
 1. Click _Continue_, and then _Finish_ to finish your Applet!